1n4r1/1n4r1.github.io/_posts/2019-09-19-Hackthebox-Bounty-Walkthrough.md

 <br>
 To obtain that purpose, at first, create web.config.<br>
 This time, web.config which has ASP webshell is being used.<br>
-Kali Linux has an ASP web shell installed by default.
+We can find an ASP webshell <a href="https://github.com/tennc/webshell/blob/master/asp/webshell.asp">here</a>
 {% highlight shell %}
 root@kali:~# cat web.config
 <?xml version="1.0" encoding="UTF-8"?>